 The passenger transport test, taken by all bus driver applicants.
-The passenger transport skills test must be taken and passed by all order to applicants in obtain this endorsement.

-The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes.
+The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes

 The combination vehicles test, which is required if you want to drive combination vehicles.